bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? describe groups tests together that are related while it runs single tests.

 1. What is the point of `Test Driven Development`?
-What do you think about this approach?
+What do you think about this approach? tests made before code. i think the approach for small scale coding or programs is a little waste of time however i can see how with our advances in coding and tech getting to long lines of code that this could be useful to help pinpoint locations of problems faster.

-1. Mention three types of automated tests.
+1. Mention three types of automated tests. unit tests web/api tests gui tests

 ## Project Set Up